Singapore Coffee Market Research: What Consumers Actually Want

 The Consistency Paradox

 In focus groups, consumers cite "taste" as their primary driver.
 When pressed, they struggle to articulate what good taste means or how they would evaluate it.
-What they actually mean is consistency: the same drink should taste the same every time.
+What they actually mean (at least, this is my reading of the pattern) is consistency: the same drink should taste the same every time.

 A single bad experience erodes trust disproportionately.
 One watery latte after twenty perfect ones creates doubt.
 Brands that scale quickly without quality control lose customers faster than they gain them.
-This is something we can measure through product testing and mystery shopping programmes across multiple outlets.
+This is something we can measure through product testing and mystery shopping programmes across multiple outlets — though I should note that consistency failures tend to be more severe in delivery contexts, where the journey from espresso machine to consumer is longer and less controlled.

 The Loyalty Illusion